happypeter/LGCB/book/book_intro.md

 be explained the way that makes non-native English speakers feel comfortable.

 ## The book is for absolute beginners
-If you are already have several years experience, this book might be too easy for you.
+If you already have several years of experience, this book might be too easy for you.
 My goals doing this book are:

  - as easy as possible